projectpwr/MusicShopApi_ReactUI/README.md

 # MusicShopApi_ReactUI
-A React.Js UI for Music Shop Api
+A UI for Music Shop Api using React.js & Redux